It’s so easy and inexpensive it is to make your own Vegan Instant Pot Bouillon! You just need a few veggies and herbs plus a little inspiration.

 Broth takes up a lot of space in your fridge and/or freezer because it’s the strength that you will use it.
-Bouillon is concentrated flavor so you use less, which means it takes up less storage space.
+Bouillon’s concentrated flavor so you use less, which means it takes up less storage space.
 Broth can be made with leftover scraps while my vegan bouillon recipe uses whole veggies and herbs.

 Are Bouillon Cubes Vegan?
 Gluten-Free?
 Oil-Free?
 Salt-Free?

 One great reason to make your own bouillon is to know exactly what’s in it so you’re guaranteed that’s it’s vegan, gluten-free, and has no added salt or oil.
-In fact you can change out any ingredient that you are allergic to or simply don’t like.
+In fact, you can change out any ingredient that you are allergic to or simply don’t like.

-You can get bouillon powder and some of those are oil and/or salt free, but you always want to read the labels.
+You can get bouillon powder and some of those are oil and/or salt-free, but you always want to read the labels.
 Same thing for any bouillon cubes you can get at the store.

-Absolutely not!
-You’re going to cut up a few veggies, through in some herbs and cook them in your Instant Pot in a strainer.
+All you’re going to cut up a few veggies, through in some herbs, and cook them in your Instant Pot in a strainer.

 Can I Freeze Bouillon Cubes?

-I use 1 of my frozen bouillon cubes where it calls for 1 store-bought cube.
-If I want more flavor I may sneak in a second one, but since there’s no salt it doesn’t throw off your recipe.
+I use 1 of my frozen bouillon cubes, where it calls for 1 store-bought cube.
+If I want more flavor, I may sneak in a second one, but since there’s no salt, it doesn’t throw off your recipe.